Questions? Call (877) 995-5656 or email us at email@example.com

 Supply the information indicated.
 All information is required.
 Incomplete applications will be rejected.

-Texas Commission on Fire Protection (TCFP) PIN#
+Texas Commission on Fire Protection (TCFP) FIDO#

-All class rosters, testing requests, course completion certificates, etc. are keyed to your personal TCFP PIN #.
+All class rosters, testing requests, course completion certificates, etc. are keyed to your personal TCFP FIDO #.
 If you do not have a number (and you probably don’t), go to the TCFP FIDO web site at:

 Click on “Create Account”.
 Follow the instructions.
 If you do not have a valid Social Security Number